rossdylan/blog.helixoide.com/source/_posts/2013-02-14-pipelines-in-python.markdown

 categories: [functions, pipelines, python]
 ---

-One of my most recent projects was implementing a easy way to link functions together in pipelines.
+One of my most recent projects was implementing an easy way to link functions together in pipelines.
 This way the output of a function is piped into the input of another one and so on.
 Currently I have been experimenting with different ways of creating pipelines.